 4. Keep a Detailed Issues Log – Keep a log of issues that are open that includes current status, next steps, and who owns them.
 This may seem counter to working collaboratively, but the opposite is true.

 There are going to be executives that want a current status at any moment in time.
 If this Issues Log is properly maintained, they may be able to use their influence to help push through some of those issues that have been plaguing both sides.

-There’s no need to run away from an IT project management plan that includes integration in its scope.
+There’s no need to run away from an IT project that includes integration in its scope.
 However, you should be prepared as a project manager to know that it’s definitely more of a complicated project.

 Will it go perfect from beginning to end?
 Of course not!
 Few things rarely do.
 However, you can find that by applying the principles above you have the chance of being that much more successful on your next integration project.

 One of the challenges of an Integration project is to keep the different parties on the same page.
 So, the best advice I can give you is Try ProjectManager.com FREE for 30 days and see how easy it is to keep everyone up-to-date.
 As software developers ourselves we know a bit about IT project management methodologies.
-We also use IT project management templates and tools to make sure everyone has the same information at the same time.
-ProjectManager.com allows you to message and discussions project status and upload documents to share with your colleagues to effectively support information technology project management.
+We also use templates and tools to make sure everyone has the same information at the same time.
+ProjectManager.com allows you to message and discussions project status and upload documents to share with your colleagues to effectively support information technology projects.